 The cathedral's three stained-glass rose windows are the interior's outstanding feature.
 Two are found in the transept: the North rose window dates to the 13th century and is widely considered to be the most stunning.
 It depicts Old Testament figures surrounding the Virgin Mary.
 The South rose window, meanwhile, depicts the Christ surrounded by saints and angels.

-More modern stained glass, dating to as late as 1965, are also visible around the cathedral.
+More modern stained glass, dating to as late as 1965, is also visible around the cathedral.

 Notre Dame's organs were restored in the 1990's and are among the largest in France.
 Try visiting during a mass to witness some astonishing acoustics.